Corporate-Owned Critical Illness Insurance in Alberta

 A 40-year-old incorporated dentist wants $250,000 of critical illness coverage.
 Permanent, with a 100% return-of-premium rider triggered at age 65.

 The dentist has had 25 years of $250K critical illness coverage.
-If they reach 65 healthy, they get a meaningful refund tax-free.
-If a claim happens along the way, the corporation receives $250,000 tax-free as policy beneficiary, and pre-existing planning determines how that benefit gets to the individual most efficiently.
+Reach 65 healthy, get a meaningful refund tax-free.
+Claim along the way, the corporation receives $250,000 tax-free as policy beneficiary, and pre-existing planning determines how that benefit gets to the individual most efficiently.

 This is a simplified illustration, not a quote.
-Actual premiums vary by age, gender, smoking status, health, and product selected.
-The exact ROP refund amounts depend on the policy's specific rider terms.
+Actual premiums depend on age, gender, smoking status, health, and product.
+The exact ROP refund amounts depend on specific rider terms.
 Numbers shown are for explanation only.

 The Risks Worth Knowing About

-This page would be useless if it didn't address the risks honestly.
-Here are the real ones.
+This page would be useless if it didn't cover the risks straight.
+So.

-The CRA has historically taken interest in split-dollar arrangements where the structure looks designed to convert what would otherwise be taxable distributions into tax-free benefits.
+The CRA has historically taken interest in split-dollar arrangements where the structure looks designed to convert taxable distributions into tax-free benefits.
 They've challenged some structures in the past.
-The current consensus view is that properly structured arrangements — with each party paying for what they own, no cross-subsidization, and clear documentation — are defensible.
+Current consensus: properly structured arrangements with documented premium splits and clear ownership are defensible.
 Sloppy or aggressive structures are where audits become a real risk.

-We don't position this as something the CRA endorses.
+We don't pretend the CRA endorses this.
 We position it as a structure that needs proper documentation and proper actuarial fairness in premium allocation to hold up.
-Translation: if you do this, do it right.
+If you do it, do it right.

 Documentation

-The arrangement needs to be documented at the corporate level — typically through corporate resolutions, written agreements between the corporation and the shareholder, and proper allocation of who pays what.
+The arrangement needs to be documented at the corporate level.
+Corporate resolutions, written agreements between the corporation and the shareholder, clear allocation of who pays what.
 Many advisors set up the policy and skip the paperwork.
 That's the version that fails under scrutiny.

-We work with your accountant and corporate lawyer to make sure the documentation is in place before the policy is even applied for.
-Yes, it adds cost.
-It also makes the structure actually work.
+We work with your accountant and corporate lawyer to get the documentation in place before the policy is even applied for.
+It adds cost.
+It also makes the structure work.

 If your corporation has multiple shareholders, the split-dollar arrangement may interact with your shareholder agreement.
-Things like: who can the corporation insure, what happens to the policy if a shareholder leaves, who has rights to the cash value or refund, what happens on death — all of this should be addressed in writing.
-This is your lawyer's job, not ours, but we flag it early.
+Who can the corporation insure, what happens to the policy if a shareholder leaves, who has rights to the cash value or refund, what happens on death — all of this should be addressed in writing.
+Your lawyer's job, not ours, but we flag it early.

 The Income Tax Act includes rules that can treat certain corporate-paid personal benefits as taxable income to the shareholder.
-If the structure isn't set up so each party is paying for their own ownership interest at fair value, the CRA can argue that the corporation is conferring a personal benefit on the shareholder, which gets pulled back into income.
-Again — this comes back to actuarial fairness in how premiums are split between the corp and the individual.
-Not a guess.
-A real calculation.
+If the structure isn't set up so each party pays for their own ownership interest at fair value, the CRA can argue that the corporation is conferring a personal benefit on the shareholder, pulling it back into income.
+This comes back to actuarial fairness in how premiums are split — calculated, not guessed.

 When This Isn't the Right Strategy